-Following a spring cleaning list of chores, both indoors and outdoors, will help you avoid missing an important task and stay organized.
+Following a spring cleaning list of chores will help you avoid missing an important task and stay organized.
 Taking care of problems while they are small will ultimately save money and time.

 01 of 16